whopqa/AWS_Intern/content/5-Workshop/5.9-UsingChatbot/_index.md

 - "Cancel my appointment"
 - "I want to cancel my meeting"

-The bot will list your active appointments and ask for confirmation before canceling.
+The bot will list your active appointments and request confirmation before canceling.

 ### General Queries